rstudio/visual-markdown-editing/docs/markdown.md

 ```

 You can also explicitly enable R Markdown specific extensions using the `rmd_extensions` option.
-For example, to enable bookdown cross references you would use this configuration:
+For example, to enable bookdown cross-references you would use this configuration:

 ``` yaml
 ---